Downloadable Miyuki Bracelet Patterns That Work

 Narrow bracelets sit closer to the wrist.
 Wider designs often need extra ease so they don’t feel rigid.

 The finished length should be treated as a reference point.
 Your tension, bead choice, and clasp all affect the final size.
 Patterns built on repeats are easiest to adjust.
-More complex motifs benefit from guidance on extending the design without disrupting the composition.
+More complex motifs benefit from guidance on how to extend the design without disrupting the composition.

 Read the Pattern Before You Start